 On Jan.
-11, 1920, at the age of 24, Kathryn married 19-year-old Daniel McKinley Burkholder (1900-1988), the son of James Wesley and Jenny (Hartzell) Burkholder of the family of Michael Ansell Firestone.
+11, 1920, at the age of 24, Kathryn married 19-year-old Daniel McKinley Burkholder (1900-1988) of Cranberry Glade, Somerset County. he was the son of James Wesley and Jenny (Hartzell) Burkholder of the family of Michael Ansell Firestone.
 Kate was five years older than her husband.

 The Minerd-Miner and Burkholder families were close.
-Daniel's sister, Rebecca Burkholder, was married to Kathryn's cousin Otis "Freed" Minerd, and another sister, Ida Alpharetta Burkholder, married double-cousin James "Franklin" Younkin.
+Daniel's sister, Rebecca Burkholder, was married to Kathryn's cousin Otis "Freed" Minerd, and another sister, Ida Alpharetta Burkholder, was joined in wedlock with a double-cousin James "Franklin" Younkin.

 The Burkholders went on to produce three children – Helen Marie Ohler, Mildred Irene Herbert and Vivian Joan Burkholder.